A Capacity-Based Rationale for Multi-Head Attention: Further Details on Our Explicit Constructions

 hence $\Pr[S_{ij}\ge \tau]\le \exp\!\big(-\frac{d_k\,p(1-p)^2}{2(1+3p)}\big)$.
 A union bound over the $m$ target pairs and the $m(m-1)$ non-target pairs gives a total failure probability

 Choosing $d_k=C\log m$ with $C>\max\{3/c_1,2/c_2\}$ makes this at most $m^{-3}$, establishing the simultaneous separation $S_{i,\pi(i)}>\tau>S_{ij}$ and correctness. \end{proof}

-Lemma~\ref{lem:context} immediately now yields correctness for \emph{every} context, independent of context length.
+Monotonicity under context restriction immediately now yields correctness for \emph{every} context, independent of context length.
 Our lower bound from Section~\ref{sec:lower} for this case is $\Omega(\frac{m'}{d_{\text{model}}} \log m) = \Omega(\log m)$.
 Our construction achieves an upper bound of $d_k = O(\log m)$, demonstrating that the bound is tight for this class of problems.
 Also note that the threshold proof is identical if softmax is used; see Appendix~\ref{sec:model-details}.